grantfuhr/norm-ai-takehome-fullstack/README.md

 The two main pieces to the application are the DocumentService and QdrantService.

 `app/document.py`
-The DocumentService parses pdf documents, looks through sections and subsections, and labels them heirarchically.
-An open todo would be to relate them heirchically as Documents in the database
+The DocumentService parses pdf documents, looks through sections and subsections, and labels them.
+Everything under a subsection is stored together, as I got better results with this dataset.
+An open todo would be to relate them heirchically as Documents in the database, and allow for linking subsections that reference each other as well as parents and children.

 `app/qdrant.py`
 The Qdrant Service sets up a Qdrant vector database locally, and queries the parsed documents.
 I increased the "k" value because I saw better results this way.
 This reconstructs the original text placement based on metadata from each of the documents.